Free Movement Classes

 All people with Parkinson’s and/or PD care partners are invited!

-All classes are free, but you must pre-register at the links below to participate.
+All classes are free, but you must pre-register at the link below to participate.

 In-person Classes